 Programme Specific Objectives

 - Become knowledgeable in visual communication design concepts and techniques strategically proficiency with design tools and creative skills, and create innovative design solutions for particular cultural and technical situations.

 - cultivate a greater appreciation for and intellectual curiosity for the arts, Showcase the fundamentals of information hierarchy, symbolic representation, typography, visual organization/composition, and the creation of meaningful pictures.

-- Become problem-solving and the research and citation procedures appropriate for animation and graphics.
-Expert in generating various digital and matte paintings using various digital creative tools..
+- Become an expert in generating various digital contents and graphics using various digital creative tools..

 - Become a create in process including problem identification, research, information gathering, inspiration gathering, sketching alternative solutions, and execution.